KenDickey/Small/RuntimeModel.md

 _Dictionarys_ map _Keys_ to _Values_.
-Each Smalltalk object responds to a method #hash which reponds with a SmallInteger which is used to shorten lookup time. [https://en.wikipedia.org/wiki/Hash_table]
+Each Smalltalk object responds to a method #hash which reponds with a SmallInteger which is used to shorten key lookup time. [https://en.wikipedia.org/wiki/Hash_table]

 _Horizontal Encoding_ maps categories to bits which can be tested individually, e.g. (#sphere->1, #cube->2, #ball->4, #rectangel->8, #square->16).